MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonpanel-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Odaklanmış öğe veya NULL işaretçisi.
+Odaklanmış bir öğeveya NULL için bir işaretçi.

 ### <a name="remarks"></a>Açıklamalar